St. William Parish (Lawncrest): The 1980s – renewed growth

-In 1980 James E. Mortimer became St William's 6th pastor, a post he would hold for 22 years.
+James E. Mortimer became St William's 6th pastor in 1980, a post he would hold for 22 years.
 In 1981 school tuition fees were established with minimum weekly payments required from parents.
 During his tenure several refurbishments were carried out, in many cases with help from parishioners.
+Due to an influx of young children in the surrounding neighborhoods in the mid-1980s, a kindergarten was built by volunteers of the parish's "Hammer and Nail Club" as well as a church hall and four new classrooms.
+The following year, a new Memorial Hall and day care center were completed and dedicated by Archbishop Bevilacqua on October 16, 1988.